Why is Self Care Vital?

 I know; I did it for years.

 For me, the most difficult thing in this environment was recognizing a child with additional needs, regardless of the form or label that may be attached to this.

 This takes time to watch and process, which is very difficult with an entire group of children having individual needs.

-For some reason, the children with additional needs, or outliers, those not within the spectrum of what may be considered normal or average, are the children I worked closely with.
+For some reason, the children with additional needs, or outliers, those not within the spectrum of what may be considered normal or average, are the children I worked very closely with.

 There is minimal or no access to special needs environments.

-I’ve spent many years in countries with no or minimal verbal language to communicate, so my default communication is always body language.
+I’ve spent many years in countries with no or minimal common verbal language to communicate, so my default communication is ALWAYS body language.

 Much can be understood by observation, which is exactly how children learn and communicate if we take the time to watch them with no expectations.

 The challenge is that there is no time for investing in close observation and subtlety in a general classroom setting.

 If this isn’t happening, all hell breaks loose, voices raise, and the children are to blame for being uncontrollable.